FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/working-with-predicates.md

 ![End result of this guide](../../public/working-with-predicates-end-result.png)

+Or you can test out a version of the create fuels dApp deployed to testnet [here](https://create-fuels-template.vercel.app/).

 ## Adding a Configurable pin

 The current predicate functionality we have is a simple one that checks if the user has a pin.
 We will modify this predicate to accept a configurable pin.
 This will allow the user to set their own pin.